 If there are any clumps of wood glue, try removing as much as possible with the sharp end of a clean putty knife (you may be able to use a spare butter or another kitchen knife if you don't have a putty knife on hand).
 You may not be able to remove all of it, but that's okay.
 Most of the glue will also come off during the sanding process.

 If there are any small scratches or dents in the chair, the sanding process may eliminate them without having to use any wood filler or putty.
-However, if there are still any deep scratches, dents or dings in the chair after sanding it down, apply a small amount of wood putty or filler to the area with a putty knife.
+If there are still any deep scratches, dents or dings in the chair after sanding it down, apply a small amount of wood putty or filler to the area with a putty knife.
 Make sure to scrape off any excess filler or putty before letting it dry.

 Let the repaired areas dry for at least 24 hours to ensure the putty or filler is completely dry.
 Once dry, gently sand down the area with high grit sandpaper.
 Make sure the area is as smooth and as even as possible.

 Wipe down the entire surface of the chair with a damp cloth to remove any sanding dust.
 You can also use an air compressor or air blower to remove any residue that managed to gather in the grooves or etched designs in the chair.Continue to 3 of 4 below.

 03 of 04